Please contact us at ForensicCOE@rti.org for any questions.

 Each of our webinars is archived within about two weeks of the live date and will be posted on our website.
 Please subscribe to our newsletter for notifications.

 Wednesday, January 29th, 2020 1:00:00 PM ET – 2:30:00 PM ET

 Duration: 1.5 hour(s)

-The presentation will begin with a review of the case study and evidence collection concepts presented by Dr. Julie Valentine in the webinar “The Time to Collect is Now: DNA Evidence in Groping Sexual Assault Cases” presented on February 27, 2019.
+The presentation began with a review of the case study and evidence collection concepts presented by Dr. Julie Valentine in the webinar “The Time to Collect is Now: DNA Evidence in Groping Sexual Assault Cases” presented on February 27, 2019.
 We encourage participants to watch this webinar first to have a good foundation for what will be covered in the second webinar.
 However, they may be watched independently of each other.

-The foundation for this webinar is rooted in the many questions regarding lab processing of casework DNA samples that were asked during Dr. Valentine’s original presentation.
+The foundation for this webinar was rooted in the many questions regarding lab processing of casework DNA samples that were asked during Dr. Valentine’s original presentation.
 This second webinar will target a multi-disciplinary audience and cover some basics of forensic DNA analysis and interpretation.

 Funding for this Forensic Technology Center of Excellence event has been provided by the National Institute of Justice.